aneldev/dyna-sentry/README.md

         ],
     },
 });
 ```

-Whenever your app `console.error` or `console.warn` an issue will be sent to entry.

-The first text arguments of the console are used as the Title of the issue and all the rest as Additional Data.
+Whenever your app encounters `console.error` or `console.warn`, an issue will be sent to Sentry.
+The first text argument of the console is used as the title of the issue, and everything else is included as additional data.

-# Filter consoles
+## Filter Consoles

-You can filter out consoles to not send them to Sentry. _This is needed when you send the Logs also, since Sentry is consoling the POST for each sent issue._
+You can filter out specific consoles to prevent them from being sent to Sentry.
+This is necessary when you are also logging the POST requests for each sent issue.

 ```
-import {DynaSentry, EConsoleTypes} from "dyna-sentry";
+import { DynaSentry, EConsoleTypes } from "dyna-sentry";
 const dynaSentry = new DynaSentry({
     Sentry,
     captureConsole: {